Kyuu-Ji/htb-write-up/netmon/write-up-netmon.md

 ## Checking HTTP (Port 80)

-The webpage is the monitoring system **PRTG Network Monitor** in the version 18.1.37 and logging in with default credentials and the gathered credentials does not work.
+The webpage is the monitoring system **PRTG Network Monitor** in the version 18.1.37 and logging in with default credentials and the gathered credentials do not work.

 As the file is from 2019 lets increment the year by one so the password looks like this:
 > PrTg@dmin2019

-And we are logged in as the user prtgadmin.
+And we are logged in as the user _prtgadmin_.

 ### Exploiting PRTG

-After searching for exploits we find **CVE-2018-9276** that exploits and OS command injection vulnerability by sending malformed parameters in sensor or notification management scenarios.
+After searching for exploits we find **CVE-2018-9276** that exploits an OS command injection vulnerability by sending malformed parameters in sensor or notification management scenarios.

 We can setup notifications on _Setup_ --> _Notifications_.
 Clicking on one the notifications and then _Settings_ there is an option to **Execute Program**.